vdevarajprabhu/platform-learn.en/help/tutorial-data-collection/test-the-implementation.md

 ## Inspect the download app link click event

 Depending on the browser, clicking a link that navigates you away from the current page may clear out your network panel.
-Because you want to inspect the network request for the link click event that occurs right before you navigate away from the page, you'll need to configure your browser to preserve network logs across pages.
+Because you want to inspect the network request for the link click event that occurs right before you navigate away from the page, you need to configure your browser to preserve network logs across pages.

 1. Preserve network logs by either checking a **_Preserve log_** checkbox in the network panel (Chrome, Safari, Edge) or clicking a gear icon and checking a **_Persist logs_** item on the displayed menu (Firefox).